 Joyce joined the College of Nursing at the University of Saskatchewan in July, 2010.
-She had previously worked at the Vancouver Prostate Centre as a Nurse Research Scientist for the past 10 years.
+She had previously worked at the Vancouver Prostate Centre as a Nurse Research Scientist for approximately 10 years.
 Her research program is in the area of human response to cancer, specifically in the area of prostate cancer.
-The focus of her research is to develop and measure the impact of innovative information interventions on patient's participation in treatment decision making at various time points in their illness trajectory.
-The goal of this research program is also to address survivorship issues and to develop clinical interventions that will have a positive impact on patients' quality of life following treatment.
+The focus of her research is to develop and measure the impact of innovative information interventions on patient’s participation in treatment decision making at various time points in their illness trajectory.
+The goal of this research program is also to address survivorship issues and to develop clinical interventions that will have a positive impact on patients’ quality of life following treatment.

 Recent studies include: assessing the readiness of men and their partners to engage in sexual rehabilitation following radical prostatectomy; providing a dietary intervention to men on hormone therapy to prevent osteoporosis; examining the relationship that exists between decision control and health information seeking behavior (HISB) in a group of men newly diagnosed with localized prostate cancer, the motivations for why these men have a preference for a particular treatment, and the influence of HISB on information resources patients wish to access; assessment of the psychosocial educational needs of men on active surveillance; and studying the impact of coping on treatment decision making.
 She is currently evaluating an internet based decision support intervention with men newly diagnosed with prostate cancer to assist them to identify their values and preferences.
-This information is provided to patients in a summary sheet that they can share with their physicians at the time of the treatment consultation.
-The majority of these studies use quantitative research designs.

 Many of these studies could be replicated with other cancer patient populations for a graduate thesis.